Career Possibilities in Political Science

 - An internship with government, in journalism, with a private or public interest group or a law firm gives a student both practical experience and an opportunity to explore a prospective career.

 - A second major to make you more marketable

 Thinking about Graduate School?

 There are many options when it comes to pursuing a graduate degree.
-Check out some options here.
+Check out UNL's Political Science Graduate program here.

 Information from the American Political Science Association